cossacklabs/product-docs/acra/getting-started/trying/_index.md

 And connect to ports [described above](#quick-launch).

+## Engineering Demos

+For a more detailed study of the Acra's capabilities, we prepared [a couple of complete engineering demo repositories](https://github.com/cossacklabs/acra-engineering-demo#what-is-this).
+These demos include:
+* Integration examples for languages and frameworks: Python, Django, Rails
+* Integration examples for DBs: PostgreSQL and TimescaleDB
+* Launching Acra in different behaviors:
+  - Asymmetric encryption mode
+  - Transparent encryption mode
+* SQL injection prevention
+* Monitoring: metrics and tracing
+* HA / Balancing

+and many more.

+## Digital Ocean 1-Click Droplet

+For another quick start with Acra, you can get a [minimalistic version of Acra Community Edition as a 1-Click App](/acra/guides/advanced-integrations/digital-ocean-marketplace/) running in a [Droplet on DigitalOcean Marketplace](https://marketplace.digitalocean.com/apps/acra).
+If you're new to DigitalOcean, you can use [Cossack Labs referral code](https://marketplace.digitalocean.com/apps/acra?refcode=3477f5f54884) to register and get $100 for 60 days for free.
+[More details]({{< ref "acra/guides/advanced-integrations/digital-ocean-marketplace.md" >}}).

+See a detailed tutorial on getting and installing Acra 1-Click App through DigitalOcean Marketplace is in Cossack Labs blog - [“Install Acra 1-Click App through DigitalOcean Marketplace”](https://www.cossacklabs.com/blog/install-acra-digitalocean-marketplace-tutorial.html).

 ## Example application

 In the following examples, we assume that the schemes are running and all the environment variables are set as described in the code block below.
 For your convenience, we recommend that you perform the following actions in two different shell windows:  run the Docker in one and the examples in another.